SQream/sqream_docs/getting_started/blue_tour.rst

 Monitoring the BLUE Web Interface Activity
 ------------------------------------------

-The **Activity** page enables a deep-dive into your BLUE web interface activity.
-It displays all executed statements within the last ____ with the following details:
+The **Activity** page provides a detailed overview of your BLUE web interface activity.
+It displays all executed statements along with the following details:

 * Start time
 * Session ID